paulvangentcom/heartrate_analysis_python/docs/quickstart.rst

 Getting Data From Files
 =======================
 The toolkit has functionality to open and parse delimited .csv and .txt files, as well as matlab .mat files.
-Opening a file is done by the :code:`get_data()` function:
+[Find the data here](https://github.com/paulvangentcom/heartrate_analysis_python/tree/master/heartpy/data) Opening a file is done by the :code:`get_data()` function:

 .. code-block:: python